<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[news]]></category>

-<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3578</guid>
+<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3617</guid>

-<p>The post <a href="https://www.arraysbank.com/blog/how-long-should-the-fixation-time-be-to-make-high-quality-ffpe-tissue-blocks/">How Long Should the Fixation Time Be to Make High-Quality FFPE Tissue Blocks?</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>
+<p>The post <a href="https://www.arraysbank.com/blog/the-thermodynamic-paradox-redefining-the-optimal-paraffin-embedding-temperature-for-ffpe-tissue-blocks/">The Thermodynamic Paradox: Redefining the Optimal Paraffin Embedding Temperature for FFPE Tissue Blocks</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>

 <slash:comments>0</slash:comments>